General information and occurrence

 Table 2 shows basic parameters of non-exploited deposits with anticipated economic resources exceeding 75 million tonnes.

-The anticipated economic resources of brown coal amounted to 23,261.83 million tonnes in 2019 and decreased by 53.69 million tonnes (it means by 0.23%) in comparison with the previous year.
-The resources drop was mainly the result of the exploitation but also of the exploitation losses and of the declines/growths coming from the better deposit exploration which are showed by concession holders in their reports (and in their inventories of mineral deposit resources).
+The anticipated economic resources of brown coal amounted to 23,142.92 million tonnes as of the end of 2021 and decreased by 58.72 million tonnes (it means by 0.25%) in comparison with the previous year.
+The resources drop was mainly the result of the exploitation and the exploitation losses but also of the declines/growths coming from the better deposit exploration which are demonstrated by concession holders in their reports (mining reports of mineral deposit resources).